 - Seek Consent Orders to split superannuation; or

 - Seek a court order to split superannuation if you cannot reach an agreement.

 You should discuss with your solicitor which option would best suit your needs.

-At Harris Lieberman our Family Law Solicitors can provide you with tailored advice about how superannuation will be treated in your property settlement.
+At Harris Lieberman, our Albury Family Lawyers can provide you with tailored advice about how superannuation will be treated in your property settlement.
 If you would like further information, please contact our Family Law Assistants on (02) 6051 5100 to make an appointment.